rrelande/LGE-Serial-protocol/README.md

 Value OF 1 means that 3 bytes are used for the full TLV data unit.
 * remaining 4 bits are for encoding the value, which indicate 16 values in the most basic TLV.

-To help identify the TLV, the full 2 bytes are used here although only the 10 first bytes define the type of data unit
+To help identify the TLV, the full 2 bytes are used here in documentation although only the 10 first bytes define the type of data unit.
+To help documentation, It assumes that value is 0.

 for example
-indoor temperature is 7f 50 as type setpoint if 7f 90
+* indoor temperature type is 7f 50
+* setpoint type is 7f 90

 ### checksum CRC16